-This will be the slower of the 2 options because the other device has to first detect that the EIP is down which will cause some initial delay, whereas the first option forces an immediate EIP reassociation.
+Using [Dissociate] is the slower of the 2 options because the other device has to first detect that the EIP is down which will cause some initial delay, whereas the first option forces an immediate EIP re-association.

 10. Testing - General Comments